cortexlabs/cortex/docs/deployments/batchapi/predictors.md

 * `.cortexignore` file, which follows the same syntax and behavior as a [.gitignore file](https://git-scm.com/docs/gitignore).
 * `.env` file, which exports environment variables that can be used in the predictor.
 Each line of this file must follow the `VARIABLE=value` format.

+For example, if your directory looks like this:

 ```text
 ./iris-classifier/